whomwah/ride100-results-checker/README.md

 # ride100-results-checker
-Imports the results into a CSV so you can filter them at your leisure
+Imports the results into a CSV so you can filter them at your leisure.
+It also adds a `Position` column, so you can see where you came in relation to your peers.

 ```
 $ ./ride100.rb